gabrielxcosta/Physics/README.md

-# Physics Degree Repository - Federal University of Ouro Preto
+# Physics Graduation Repository

 ### Overview

-Welcome to the Physics Degree Repository for the Federal University of Ouro Preto!
-This repository serves as a comprehensive collection of code projects and assignments completed during the pursuit of a degree in Physics.
-It encompasses a wide range of disciplines and showcases the practical applications of theoretical concepts learned throughout the academic journey.
+Welcome to the Physics Graduation Projects Repository!
+This repository is dedicated to storing and showcasing projects and solutions implemented during my Bachelor's degree in Physics at the Federal University of Ouro Preto - MG.

+### Purpose

+The primary goal of this repository is to provide a centralized location for organizing and sharing the various projects undertaken as part of my academic journey.
+It serves as a portfolio of the practical applications and solutions developed in the field of Physics.